Skip to content

 More information about running metrics can be found here.

-The data frames that are returned by chironpy WorkoutData when loading files is similar for different file types.
-Read more about this standardization here.
+The data structure returned by WorkoutData is standardised across file types.
+Read more here.

 Contributing